darsain/sly/README.md

 # [Sly](http://darsa.in/sly)

 JavaScript library for one-directional scrolling with item based navigation support.
-14KB minified, 6KB gzipped.

 Sly supports navigation with: